 For more information on this routine or to watch a short video on the topic, please visit the UK government’s National Counter Terrorism Security Office website: https://www.gov.uk/government/publications/stay-safe-film.

 Contingency planning ensures that proper and immediate follow-up steps are set out by Lingo Tours in response to the rise of an emergency or unforeseen circumstance.

 Although each emergency or unanticipated situation that may arise is different, should a serious incident occur in the immediate area or near the area of the tour route, Lingo Tours adopts the following procedure:

-1. Assemble group all together – If an emergency situation arises during a structured free time period, all travelers are to congregate in the designated safe point/safe area which they have been previously communicated to about.
+- Assemble group all together – If an emergency situation arises during a structured free time period, all travelers are to congregate in the designated safe point/safe area to which they have been previously communicated.

-2. Remove the group from the affected area – All travelers will be removed from the affected areas and the tour re-routed to a safe destination.
+- Remove the group from the affected area – All travelers will be removed from the affected areas and the tour rerouted to a safe destination.

-Any extra costs inflicted by the emergency situation or disturbance event will be covered by Lingo Tours – this includes accommodation, transportation, as well any meals that would’ve otherwise been included in the itinerary.
+Any extra costs inflicted by the emergency situation or disturbance event will be covered by Lingo Tours – this includes accommodation, transportation, as well any meals that would have otherwise been included in the itinerary.

 - Hotel fire safety

 - Hotel and restaurant food safety and hygiene